 Marital infidelity need not even be the result of an affair.
 Infidelity in a marriage can be caused by anything that makes you distrust your spouse.
 If you think that your spouse has been lying to you, especially on important issues (money, achievements, childcare, education, etc.), your marriage will take a hit—perhaps a fatal hit.
 Who wants to stay in a relationship where there is no trust?

-Bill’s story is repeated frequently in twenty-first century Mormonism.
+Bill’s story is repeated frequently in the Church these days.
 Sometimes it’s the discovery of Joseph’s use of a seer stone, other times it’s the discovery that Joseph practiced plural marriage, and other times it’s the discovery that early leaders—including Joseph Smith and Brigham Young—had very human weaknesses, opinions, and ideas.
-If we discover that a prophet didn’t act in a way that we think a prophet should act, we may lose trust in that prophet and we may feel that the Church has lied to us by hiding those facts.
+If we discover that a prophet didn’t act in a way that we think a prophet should act, we may lose trust in that prophet and feel that the Church has lied to us by hiding those facts.

 The Trickery of Hurt

 In Bill’s example above, for instance, it is likely that Bill will be unwilling to seriously examine the arguments which demonstrate that Joseph Smith could still be revered as a prophet in light of the fact that he used a seer stone to translate the Book of Mormon.
-For the member who feels he or she has been lied to when she realizes that Joseph practiced plural marriage, they are less likely to listen to arguments which demonstrate that a number of Joseph’s marriages were likely dynastic (they didn’t involve intimacy) and that the Lord had some very good reasons to reinstitute plural marriage as in the days of old.
+For the member who feels they have been lied to, when they realize that Joseph practiced plural marriage, they are less likely to listen to arguments that demonstrate that a number of Joseph’s marriages were likely dynastic (they didn’t involve intimacy) and that the Lord had some very good reasons to reinstitute plural marriage as in the days of old.

 Answers are Available